numpy/numpy/doc/neps/nep-0031-uarray.rst

 All this isn't possible at all with ``__array_function__`` or ``__array_ufunc__``.

-It has been formally realised (at least in part) that a backend system is needed for this, in the `NumPy roadmap <https://numpy.org/neps/roadmap.html#other-functionality>`_.
+It has been formally realized (at least in part) that a backend system is needed for this, in the `NumPy roadmap <https://numpy.org/neps/roadmap.html#other-functionality>`_.

 For ``numpy.random``, it's still necessary to make the C-API fit the one